yavalvas/pydeepl/README.rst

 Python Version
 ~~~~~~~~~~~~~~

-Pydeepl was written for both python 2 and python 3.
+Pydeepl was written for both Python 2 and Python 3.

 Add pydeepl to your application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~